Composite Classical and Quantum Channel Discrimination: Composite Channel Discrimination

-where this optimal exponent can be achieved with a parallel strategy. \end{theorem} \begin{proof}~ \paragraph{Achievability} Picking any classical input state $\nu \in \DM[\X]$ and feeding identical copies of it into the $n$ classical channels, turns this problem into the classical composite hypothesis testing problem which is at most as hard as distinguishing the sets $P = \S[\nu]$, $Q = \T[\nu]$ in an adversarial setting (this follows from the properties of a composite channel hypothesis as specified in \autoref{def:composite_channel_hypothesis}).
+where $\liminfsup$ can be $\liminf$ or $\limsup$ (see \autoref{def:liminfsup}), and this optimal exponent can be achieved with a parallel strategy. \end{theorem} \begin{proof} We split the proof in to the achievability and converse parts. \paragraph{Achievability} Picking any classical input state $\nu \in \DM[\X]$ and feeding identical copies of it into the $n$ classical channels, turns this problem into the classical composite hypothesis testing problem which is at most as hard as distinguishing the sets $P = \S[\nu]$, $Q = \T[\nu]$ in an adversarial setting (this follows from the properties of a composite channel hypothesis as specified in \autoref{def:composite_channel_hypothesis}).
 Then, by \autoref{thm:adversarial}, the exponent

 is achievable, and hence, by optimizing over $\nu$, also the exponent

 is achievable.
 Now, since $\S$ and $\T$ are convex, we can apply \autoref{prop:main_exchange} and exchange the minimum and the supremum (where the supremum is also achieved, e.g.~by \autoref{lem:sup_achieved}).